What is LISNS?

 Public Legal Education in Canada

 The Legal Information Society of Nova Scotia is part of a national association of public legal education and information organizations in Canada.
-Our Executive Director, Maria franks, is past president and current member of the Board of Directors of the Public Legal Education Association of Canada (PLEAC).
+Our Executive Director, Heather de Berdt Romilly, is current Chair of the Board of Directors of the Public Legal Education Association of Canada (PLEAC).

 Founded in 1987, PLEAC supports communication and cooperation among individuals and groups interested in public legal education, encourages the development of knowledge and skills in this field, and acts as a national voice and advocate on issues that concern PLEAC members.